-1 Short title
+1. Short title

-Part II INTERNATIONAL COMMERCIAL ARBITRATION
+INTERNATIONAL COMMERCIAL ARBITRATION

-- 2 Interpretation of Part II - 2A Definition and form of arbitration agreement - 3 Model Law to have force of law - 4 Interpretation of Model Law by use of extrinsic material - 5 Application of Part II - 6 Enforcement of international arbitration agreement - 7 Court's powers on stay of proceedings - 8 Authorities specified for purposes of Article 6 of Model Law - 8A Application of Limitation Act and Foreign Limitation Periods Act 2012 - 9 Number of arbitrators for purposes of Article 10 (2) of Model Law - 9A Default appointment of arbitrators in arbitration with 2 parties
+- 2. Interpretation of this Part - 2A.
+Definition and form of arbitration agreement - 3.
+Model Law to have force of law - 4.
+Interpretation of Model Law by use of extrinsic material - 5.
+Application of this Part - 6.
+Enforcement of international arbitration agreement - 7.
+Court's powers on stay of proceedings - 8.
+Authorities specified for purposes of Article 6 of Model Law - 8A.
+Application of Limitation Act 1959 and Foreign Limitation Periods Act 2012 - 9.
+Number of arbitrators for purposes of Article 10(2) of Model - 9A.
+Default appointment of arbitrators in arbitration with 2 parties - 9B.
+Default appointment of arbitrators in arbitration with 3 or more parties - 10.
+Appeal on ruling of jurisdiction - 11.
+Public policy and arbitrability - 11A.
+Reference of interpleader issue to arbitration - 12.
+Powers of arbitral tribunal - 12A.
+Court-ordered interim measures - 13.
+Order to attend and order to produce documents - 14.
+[Repealed] - 15.
+Law of arbitration other than Model Law